December 30, 2025

 More information about the NBPNP is available here

-The province also regularly conducts international recruitment exercises to attract new immigrants to the province through employment or job offers.
+The province also regularly conducts international recruitment exercises to attract new immigrants to the province through employment recruitment or job offers.

 Information about the global recruitment exercise can be found here